-- Ownership and possession of the animal are 1. required by May 15 of current year. - Animals changing ownership or leasing after being 2. identified for a project are ineligible to be exhibited as animals for that year. - EXCEPTIONS: Horses have an official lease option 3. as a project.
+- Ownership and possession of the animal are required by May 15 of current year. - 2.
+Animals changing ownership or leasing after being identified for a project are ineligible to be exhibited as animals for that year. - 3.
+EXCEPTIONS: Horses have an official lease option as a project.
 The member must complete a lease form by May 15.
 Only showmanship, riding or driving horses are eligible for lease; horses in halter/conformation classes, cannot be leased and must be owned by the member or his or her immediate family (parents, siblings, guardians).
-Horses owned by distant family (aunts, uncles, cousins or grandparents) are considered leased horses.

-EXCEPTIONS TO INDIVIDUAL IDENTIFICATION: 4 Horse and dog project animals can be identified by more than one member provided the members are all 4-H or FFA members and are siblings.
-Sibling definition includes brother, sister or step-sibling with one common parent/quardian.
+Horses owned by distant family (aunts, uncles, cousins or grandparents) are considered leased horses. - 4.
+EXCEPTIONS TO INDIVIDUAL IDENTIFICATION: Horse and dog project animals can be identified by more than one member provided the members are all 4-H or FFA members and are siblings.
+Sibling definition includes brother, sister or step-sibling with one common parent/guardian.
 The same animal(s) cannot be identified by one sibling in 4-H and another sibling in FFA.

-4-H/FFA PREMIUM AUCTION Monday, June 27 at 6:30 PM-Show Arena
+4-H/FFA PREMIUM AUCTION Monday, June 26 at 6:00 PM-Show Arena

-- No animals will be sold nor will they be on the 1. grounds during the auction. - All 4-H / FFA Members MUST wear their official 2.
-Jefferson County 4-H/FFA t-shirt in the Sale Ring! - The bidding will not be based on the animal, but 3. instead on the exhibitor.
-The final bid is the amount that the exhibitor will receive. - Exhibitor that shows breeding or market beef.
-4. breeding or market sheep, breeding or market goats, swine, poultry or rabbits may enter the auction.
-(Bottle animal only exhibitor are not allowed in the auction.) - 5.
-You do not need to sell an animal at the market animal bid after the show to be eligible to sell in the premium auction. (i.e. You can take all your animals home after the fair and still be eligible for the premium auction.) - Exhibitors are encouraged to be creative.
-You may 6. create a poster about your animal, carry your trophy and/or ribbons with you in the ring, or otherwise create a showcase of your project. - In order to participate, Exhibitor MUST be present 7. during the Auction in the ring. - Each Exhibitor can enter up to 3 times and 1 time 8. per species in the Auction - Each 4-H/FFA club can sell 1 item at the Auction 9.
+- No animals will be sold nor will they be on the grounds during the auction. - 2.
+All 4-H / FFA Members MUST wear their official Jefferson County 4-H/FFA t-shirt in the Sale Ring! - 3.
+The bidding will not be based on the animal, but instead on the exhibitor.
+The final bid is the amount that the exhibitor will receive. - 4.
+4-H or FFA Member (Not Clover Kids) that exhibits any animal at the current Jefferson County Fair, may enter the auction.
+(Including but not limited to: Bottle animal & horse) - 5.
+You do not need to sell an animal at the market animal bid after the show to be eligible to sell in the premium auction. (i.e. You can take all your animals home after the fair and still be eligible for the premium auction.) - 6.
+Exhibitors are encouraged to be creative.
+You may create a poster about your animal, carry your trophy and/or ribbons with you in the ring, or otherwise create a showcase of your project. - 7.
+In order to participate, Exhibitor MUST be present during the Auction in the ring. - 8.
+Each Exhibitor can enter up to 2 times if they have shown 3 or more species at the current fair.
+Or if less than 3 species are shown at the current fair, then the exhibitor can only enter 1 time in the auction. - 9.
+Each 4-H/FFA club can sell 1 item at a silent auction during the premium auction. - 10.
+Required to sign up for premium auction at Wednesday's check-in